Beyond the Classroom

 The COOP creates positive change for local non-profits while providing educational and leadership experiences for students.

-Taking what you learn in the classroom and applying it by conducting biomedical research at a lab at UCLA, spending the summer assisting a congressman in DC or interning on Wall Street as a financial analyst enhances your skills and helps guide the path you'll choose after graduation.
+Take what you learn in the classroom and apply it by conducting biomedical research at a lab at UCLA, spending the summer assisting a congressman in Washington, D.C., or interning on Wall Street as a financial analyst.
+These experiences enhance your skills and education and help guide the path you'll choose after graduation.

 In addition to more than 100 approved programs to study away from campus, Hamilton boasts its own highly regarded international and domestic programs.